saranshgupta1995/The-Iron-Throne/README.md

 * Intergration with Whatsapp
 * Integration with Gmail
 * Expense manager
-* Language Learn and Practice Assistant
+* Practice Assistant
 * UI Custom Web Browser
 * Clipboard function declaration
 * Custom AutoComplete
 * Custom Automated Download Functionality
-* Auto-Readme generator

 ### Check README in modules for implemented functionalities
 ##### A Game of thrones themed Desktop Manager Program in Python

-Reach Out for help and queries at _saranshgupta1995@gmail.com_.
+Reach Out for help and queries at saranshgupta1995@gmail.com.